akmadian/AlexaComp/README.md

 You can also help out by trying to fix [issues marked as `help wanted`.][7]

+If you are going to submit an issue, please include any and all relevant log files either as uploads, or links to a service like pastebin.
+Log files can be found by default in `C:\Program Files(x86)\AlexaComp\Logs`

 ## Privacy
 AlexaComp **_does_** collect some information about users.
 However, it only collects enough to make the skill work.
 The data that is gathered is anonymized, and never sold.
 See the [AlexaComp privacy policy][2] for more information.